Don’t feel like reading? Listen to the audio version.

 For IKEA (Table 9), the second most frequent code is 5999.
 This is an example of an incorrect code choice.
 As we already mentioned, the 5999 code is not needed if there is a more specific code for the industry.
 And for furniture retailers, there are plenty of MCCs.
 Perhaps too many, which can lead to inconsistent MCC selections within a merchant.
 IKEA operates large stores with several departments, Therefore, we see in the table the MCC for department stores (5200).
 As mentioned above each department may have its own terminal - this may also have caused some more specific MCCs (5021, 5713) of IKEA transactions.

-MCCs are useful in categorizing payments, but we need to be aware of the risks and limits of categorization based purely on them.
+MCCs are useful in categorising payments, but we need to be aware of the risks and limits of categorisation based purely on them.
 MCCs allow us to very quickly get an idea of the type of products or services provided by a merchant.
 But it is important to keep in mind that there is a risk that one in three MCC transactions is inaccurate (Figure 1).

-A better approach to get a more accurate categorization is to consider other information than just an MCC associated with the transaction.
+A better approach to get a more accurate categorisation is to consider other information than just an MCC associated with the transaction.
 Other transaction-specific characteristics (especially merchant descriptions) can be useful.
 Ideal is to identify the merchant first.
 Other important sources of information are the websites and social sites of merchants.
-Also, Artificial Intelligence, such as machine-learning algorithms, can help in categorization.
+Also, Artificial Intelligence, such as machine-learning algorithms, can help in categorisation.

 The payment labeling provides flexibility but also complexity to our system.
 We are free to combine tags independently of the category and thus capture the merchant's services or products in more depth.
 The system works for transactions - which, by the way, do not have MCCs (see Table 10 for examples)